000

 Start With Geography

-Pull your sales data by zip code.
-Use USPS tools, census data, or Google’s keyword planner to estimate population, income level, homeownership rates, or weather patterns.
+Pull sales data by zip code.
+Use USPS tools, census data, or Google’s keyword planner to estimate population, income, homeownership, or weather patterns.

 Define Who You Actually Want